CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment.md

 # Assessment Information

-Normally, you would submit your project in week 24.
+The deadline is the 28th April.
 Submission consists of your dissertation (compulsory) and any auxiliary material (e.g. code), and the submission is digital only.

-Your project will be marked by your supervisor (known as the first marker) and a second marker who isn't involved with the project.
+Your project will be marked by your supervisor (first marker) and a second marker who isn't involved with the project.
 You will have the chance to talk to your second marker about your project at Poster Day and they will hold the viva with you.

 ## Marking Process